As a California-based mortgage company, we do our best to educate home buyers about real…

 Non-Contingent Offers Common in the Bay Area

-The next and obvious question is: Should a home buyer in the San Francisco Bay Area include contingencies within their purchase offers?
+The next logical question is: Should a home buyer in the San Francisco Bay Area include contingencies within their purchase offers?
 Or would it be better to make a non-contingent offer on a house in the Bay Area?

 This is something that should be considered on a case-by-case basis.
-Every real estate transaction is different.
-So it’s not a one-size-fits-all situation, in terms of contract contingencies.
+Every real estate transaction is different, and market conditions can change over time.
+So it’s not a one-size-fits-all situation.

 Due to an ongoing shortage of homes for sale, the San Francisco Bay Area real estate market is currently a seller’s market.
 This means there are more buyers looking for houses than there are properties available.
 It also means buyers are having to compete fiercely with one another.